elmatica/Open-Trade-Transfer-Package/README.md

 ```

 ### Standards and Requirements ("standards")
-If the format is boolean and nothing is stated other than the name of the standard in the Decription column, it should be understood as follows: Are to be met (if Specification), required/restricted/default (in Profile) or possible (in Capability)
+If the format is boolean and nothing is stated other than the name of the standard in the Description column, it should be understood as follows: Are to be met (if Specification), required/restricted/default (in Profile) or possible (in Capability)

 Data tag | Format | S | P | C | Description
 ---------|--------|---|---|---|-------------